mitrovicmasa/fake-news-classification/README.md

 # fake-news-classification

-This project was developed as part of a course at the **Faculty of Mathematics, University of Belgrade.
+This project was developed as part of a course at the **Faculty of Mathematics, University of Belgrade**.

 The goal is to classify news articles as "real" or "fake" using various techniques.